SUMMER 2021 PROGRAM

 Due to the nature of the program, space is limited to 12 participants

 .
 Selected participants will be chosen through a competitive application process (sample application form

 (DOC)).
 Preference will be given to members of the NLN, either as individual members or through their school's membership.

 Applicants must have recently completed a research project or literature review or have another topic appropriate for development into a manuscript, and must submit a completed application form.
 The application form includes the purpose, target audience, key data that will be evidenced, and the Core Competencies of Nurse Educators that will be addressed, along with a personal statement describing the applicant's interest in participating in this retreat and greatest challenge with regard to scholarly writing.

 The NLN is actively seeking ways to advance our diversity goal.
 Applications from individuals with diverse backgrounds and/or papers that address diversity in nursing education in some manner are encouraged.
 Preference will also be given to papers that address the NLN Research Priorities in Nursing Education

-Upon notification of acceptance, participants will be asked to sign an agreement indicating their understanding of their responsibilities prior to the retreat as follows: Within two weeks of acceptance, participants must schedule a telephone call with the retreat leader to discuss the topic, plan work on an outline, and review potential journals for submission.
+Upon notification of acceptance, participants will be asked to sign an agreement indicating their understanding of their responsibilities prior to the retreat as follows: Within two weeks of acceptance, participants must schedule a zoom call with the retreat leader to discuss the topic, plan work on an outline, and review potential journals for submission.
 The leader will read the participant's outline and provide feedback leading to an initial draft of the manuscript.
 At least two weeks prior to the retreat, the leader will review the draft manuscript and provide initial editing and advice.
-Virtual Weekend Retreat Session:
+Weekend Retreat Session: